web-platform-tests/rfcs/rfcs/reftest-precondition.md

-# RFC 178: Skipping a reftest when preconditions are not met
+# RFC 178: Signaling when preconditions are not met on a reftest

 ## Summary

-This is a proposal to add a way to make a reftest neither fail nor pass, but instead get skipped.
+This is a proposal to add a way to make a reftest neither fail nor pass, but return `PRECONDITION_FAILED`.
 This is useful if some precondition of the normative statement we want to test is not satisfied.

 ## Details